microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 7. The **Start** button is not available, indicating that the new VM has already started.

 ### Step 3: Connecting to the new VM
-1. If you are on an Apple Mac device, download and install [Microsoft Remote Desktop 10](https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12) from the [App Store](https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12).
+If you are on an Apple Mac device, download and install [Microsoft Remote Desktop 10](https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12) from the [App Store](https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12).

-2. On the control bar for your new VM, click **Connect**.
+1. On the control bar for your new VM, click **Connect**.

 ![Connect](img/Connect.jpg)

 This step downloads an RDP file through your browser.

-3. Open the RDP file, and then connect to the DSVM.
+2. Open the RDP file, and then connect to the DSVM.

 	- If you are on a Windows computer, you can open the RDP file through the browser.
 Click **Connect** when prompted, then supply the credentials you specified in step 1 of this exercise when prompted, and finally click **Yes** to accept the certificate.
 	- If you are on a Mac device, save the RDP file to a convenient location, and then open the file.
 If you are prompted to verify a certificate, click **Continue**.
 Enter the credentials you specified in the step 1 when prompted.

-4. When you see the DSVM desktop, proceed to the next exercise.
+3. When you see the DSVM desktop, proceed to the next exercise.

 <a name="Exercise2"></a>
 ## Exercise 2: Set up the U-SQL local run environment
-We are going to run U-SQL queries on the DSVM, but these tools are missing some components that we need by default.
-Before you can run U-SQL queries locally in the source code editor, Microsoft Visual Studio Code, you will need to download and install an additional Visual Studio component, Azure Data Lake Tools, and additional script dependencies.
-Then you will need to start the Data Lake local run service.
+We are going to run U-SQL queries on the DSVM but the default configuration is missing some components that we need for our lab.
+Before you can run U-SQL queries locally in the source code editor like [Visual Studio Code](https://code.visualstudio.com/), you will need to download and install an extension called Azure Data Lake Tools plus some additional script dependencies.
+Then you will need to start the Data Lake local-run service.

 ### Step 1: Installing the Visual Studio component
 1. In the DSVM, right-click the **Start** button, and then select **Search**.